 - Click your profile picture in the lower-right corner.

 - Click the Hamburger icon in the upper-left corner.

 Even with Chrome OS 69 or newer installed, other factors determine your Chromebook’s suitability to run Linux apps.
 For example, Linux runs on Chromebooks with an operating system based on the Linux 4.4 kernel.
 Some older Chromebooks running Linux 3.14 will be retrofitted with Crostini support.
 Others will not.

 According to Google’s documentation notes, any Chromebook outfitted with the Intel Bay Trail Atom processors will not support Linux apps.
 That seems to be the reason for my Asus C302CA failing the Linux suitability test.

 Other bugaboos include 32-bit ARM CPUs.
-Also a negative factor are firmware issues, limited storage and RAM capacities.
+Also, negative factors are firmware issues, limited storage and RAM capacities.

 Overall, few current Chromebooks have the basic hardware needed: Crostini, kernel 3.18 based on the Glados baseboard with the Skylake SoC, and an adequate processor.
 Those basic system requirements could change as Google engineers fine-tune the Crostini technology.
-Of course, newer Chromebook models no doubt will become available as the Crostini Project moves beyond it current beta phase.
+Of course, newer Chromebook models will no doubt become available as the Crostini Project moves beyond its current beta phase.

 Here is a list of Chromebooks that are expected to receive upgrades OTA to support Linux Apps eventually.

 Ultimate Compatibility Test